tidyverse/tidyr/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs.

+There was one NOTE:

+  * Possibly mis-spelled words in DESCRIPTION:  dplyr (7:5)

+    dplyr is the name of another package.
+(Is there a reason that package names aren't automatically added to the list of valid words?)

 ## Downstream dependencies
 I have also run R CMD check on the two downstream dependencies of tidyr